zaibazhar/advanceSCSS/SCSS.md

   color: white;
 }
 ```
 That is, `.cat` has all the properties of its "parent class" `.animal`, plus any specific ones it adds or overrides.
-Whereas in normal CSS you would have to reference both the extending class and the parent class (e.g. `<div class="animal cat">`), now you can only name the exact class you want (`<div class="cat">`).
-What it does (or doesn't) inherit from depends on the definition of `.cat`.
+Whereas in normal CSS you would have to reference both the extending class and the parent class (e.g. `<div class="animal cat">`), now you can just name the exact class you want (`<div class="cat">`).
+What it does (or doesn't) inherit from depends on the definition of `.cat`, and can later change without touching the markup.

 Classical inheritance, right?
 Overriding properties in the "child class" works due to the style cascade in the browser: styling for the same selector that comes later in the file always wins over the styling that came before it.
-Perhaps a bit unintuitively, this actually works out fine even if the combined selectors have differing [specificity](http://www.w3.org/TR/css3-selectors/#specificity) (think `.class` overriding an `#id`).
+Perhaps a bit unintuitively, this actually works out fine even if the combined selectors have differing [specificity](http://www.w3.org/TR/css3-selectors/#specificity) (think `.class` extending an `#id`).
 Extending selectors may often be preferable to using mixins to achieve the same effect:
 ```scss
 @mixin animal {
     background: gray;